 The world's music and film production and event management industries are large and increasingly international.
 With an increasing reliance on production services for special effects and the use of digital production technology, they have become capital intensive, and a number of countries boast state of the art film cities.
-Barbados cannot compete against such facilities.
+Dominica cannot compete against such facilities

-The primary opportunity for Barbados in this sub-sector is in exporting music and video production services, based on the reputation of its music industry, the image of the island and its video production facilities.
-Exports in music and video production will primarily be to the CSME market, but music services could also be provided to local genre artists based outside the region.
-There may also be opportunities to export event management services based on the success of Crop Over and to export through events and shows attended by tourists in Barbados.
-A target of increasing exports by US\$7.5 million over 5 years should be achievable.
+The primary opportunity for Dominica in this sub-sector is in exporting music and video production services, based on the reputation of its music industry and the image of the island.
+Exports will primarily be to the CSME market, but music services could also be provided to local genre artists based outside the region.
+There may also be opportunities to export event management services based on the success of the World Creole Music Festival and to export through events and shows attended by tourists in Dominica.

 The entertainment industry in general is fragmented and difficult to promote cohesively.
-The strategy is focused on conducting some direct marketing activities that will hopefully lead to increased exports while raising awareness of Barbados' capability in production services.
+The strategy is focused on conducting some direct marketing activities that will hopefully lead to increased exports while raising awareness of Dominica's capability.

-Bajan music and entertainment has been able to gain some international recognition, primarily through the success of Crop Over and individual artists.
+Dominican music and entertainment has been able to gain some international recognition, primarily through the success of individual artists.
 Concerted efforts to raise the profile of the industry through marketing have not been made and the activities suggested below are intended to fill that gap.

-Tourism website.
-The website of the Barbados Tourism Authority does contain information on Bajan music and culture, including events, but it does not contain information on specific production facilities and services on offer.
-A section with this information should be added to the site.
-The site does brand Barbados as a centre for culture, but this branding should be expanded so it highlights the country as a centre for creative production services.
+1. Tourism websites.
+The main websites for Dominica of the Dominica Tourism Authority does contain some information on music and culture, including events, but it does not contain information on specific production facilities and services on offer.
+A section with this information should be added/linked to the sites.
+The site does brand Dominica as a centre for culture, but this branding should be expanded so it highlights the country as a centre for creative production services.
 Information on individual service providers should also be made available.

-Rationale: The tourism website, which already contains information on the music industry is a natural place to house information on Barbados' production services capability.
-The purpose of the website is to create awareness of what Barbados has to offer in a range of areas and it can easily be expanded to take on the same function for music and video production services as well as events staging services.
+Rationale: The tourism websites, which already contain information on the music industry are natural places to house information on Dominica' production services capability as well as selling the cultural attractions of the island and the range of potential physical locations.
+The purpose is to create awareness of what Dominica has to offer in a range of areas and it can easily be expanded to take on the same function for music and video production services as well as events staging services.

-Actions Required Resources Required
+Actions Required Resources

+Required

-Form committee of music and video production firms to develop content for website in association with BTA 25 person days
+Form committee of music production firms to develop content for 25 person

+website in association with NDC and other stakeholders days

-Add new content to website US\$1,000
+Add new content to websites US\$1,000

 2. In-flight, airport, hotel and cruise ship advertisements.
 This is already being done but is generally used as a direct marketing tool to attract tourists to cultural events.
-Advertisements that focus on promoting Barbados' general cultural offering should also placed in the channels above.
+Advertisements that focus on promoting Dominica' general cultural offering should also placed in the channels above.
 This will raise the profile of the industry in general.

-Rationale: Barbados receives over 1,000,000 tourists each year, including cruise ship passengers.
+Rationale: Dominica receives over 400,000 tourists each year, mainly cruise ship passengers.
 These tourists know and like the country, which makes them excellent potential customers.
 They need to be made aware of the entire cultural offering of the country.
 Not only will this lead to increased attendance at events, these people will create awareness of the industry through word-of-mouth.

-Actions Required Resources Required Hire graphics designer to develop advertisements for culture in Barbados; BTA to lead US\$3,000 Place advertisements in airports, in-flight magazines, hotel brochures and magazines and cruise ship publications; BTA to lead per annum
+Actions Required Resources Required Hire graphics designer to develop advertisements for culture, music production services and location advertising in Dominica; NDC to lead US\$3,000 Place advertisements in airports, in-flight magazines, hotel brochures and magazines and cruise ship publications; NDC to lead US\$10,000 per annum